shirawein/Crossling-AMR-Eval/README.md

 # Troubleshooting LaBSE
 Occasionally an error arises after using the LaBSE script with Mac for a few days.
 In our experience this is because the downloaded model is saved in a temporary folder that isn't being properly accessed.
 This error can be resovled by deleting the temporary folder.
 Access the temporary folder by entering "open $TMPDIR" into the command line on your machine and deleting the folder starting with "Tfhub."

+# Tensorflow Warnings

+Note that when running this code you will likely see tensorflow import/rebuild warnings, which is fine and not indicative of an issue running the code.

 # Contact

 For any questions or information you can contact Shira Wein at sw1158@georgetown.edu.